Restorative Justice: Resources for Schools

 - "Restorative Justice: One High School’s Path to Reducing Suspensions by Half," by Stacy Teicher Khadaroo, Christian Science Monitor (2013)

-Ypislanti High School
+Ypsilanti High School

-The restorative-justice program at Ypislanti High School engages students in peer mediation in a "conflict resolution center."
+The restorative-justice program at Ypsilanti High School engages students in peer mediation in a "conflict resolution center."
 These interventions are designed to help resolve conflicts before they turn into bigger issues.
 For conflicts that have already happened, say a fight, all students involved as well as their peers participate in a "restorative circle," which allows the student who has caused the harm to hear the views of peers.

 - "School Hopes Talking It Out Keeps Kids From Dropping Out," by Jennifer Guerra, National Public Radio (2013)